Table of Contents

 How many secondhand lions does it take to shoot a salesman?

 Have you seen or heard for the movie Secondhand Lions?
 I had not.
 It was cute but it is more of a family movie…and I am a single, urban, paint-the-town-red kinda gal.
-It was released in 2003 and starts Michael Caine, Robert Duvall and Haley Joel Osment.
+It was released in 2003 and stars Michael Caine, Robert Duvall, and Haley Joel Osment.

-Well these travelling salesmen usually get welcomed with a shot or two from a riffle.
+Well, these traveling salesmen usually get welcomed with a shot or two from a riffle.
 But the boy convinces them to enjoy some of their fortunes.
-So a fun things are bought, including seed for a garden of many vegetable that turned out to be only corn.
+So fun things are bought, including seed for a garden of many vegetables that turned out to be only corn.
 Oh and the also buy a pet lion! is the fortune real?
 And was it a robbery or a real gift from Morocco.
 And how is the lion involved in the story?
 Watch the movie to find out!

 Food sightings from the movie: I was actually not that good at paying full attention this time so here is what I did note.
 There was lemon iced tea, scrambled eggs and sausage, mentions of Morocco and Shanghai, root beer, garden vegetables, bok choi, LOTS of corn, and lion chow food – like that is even a real thing.

 I decided to go with a Moroccan dish, a nice light summer salad with makes for a great meal on a hot summer day.
 But I also wanted to add quite a bit of corn to it as it was so present in the movie.
 This Moroccan Corn Chickpea Salad is quick to make but the salad does benefit from some rest time so the flavors have time to mingle.
 So give it at minimum 30 minutes to rest if not a few hours.
 You could even leave this Moroccan chickpea salad overnight.